emilsto/WinkuApp/README.md

 ## What is the purpose of this project?

-- Experiment with new fullstack technologies
+- Experiment with new fullstack technologies, user authentication with JWT tokens and custom hooks, and to improve my skills in React, Node.js, Express, and MySQL.

 ## Badges